velartrill/velartrill.github.io/orig/meet-the-new-boss.md

 Sashuan sighs, stroking her neck softly.
 "I'm sorry, babe."
 She looks up, and suddenly tugs on Jasmine's arm.
 "There's the tram."

 Two orderly lines obediently form as the tram approaches.
-Khmaira letters glow green in the windows, illuminated from behind and spelling out a warning: "482 RESTRICTED."
+Khmaira letters glow green in the windows, illuminated from behind and spelling out a warning: "8A42  RESTRICTED."
 None of the usual clues to its destination.
+The little lamp-boxes hanging between each pair of doors are dark, their wooden frames empty of the parchment sheets that usually depict the line's assigned Old Script glyph in delicate calligraphic strokes.
 Jasmine takes a deep breath as the low whine of the electric motors fades out and the tram comes to a tidy halt.
 Two of the doors open, and Jasmine's heartrate accelerates as Sisterhood soldiers in their familiar dark blue uniforms step out to take up position by the doors.
 Instinctually she scans the women for weapons, parses out their body language.
 She catches sight of sidearms at their thighs, blades in their boots, no sign of rifles -- standard kit for patrolwomen.
 They betray little beyond their usual impeccable Kaparttu calm.

 One of the soldiers beckons, and Sashuan takes Jasmine by the arm as their line moves forward.
-One by one, IDs are checked with scanners, and riders are waved onto the tram.
+One by one, IDs are scanned and checked against faces, and riders are waved onto the tram.
 Jasmine swallows hard as they near the front of the queue.
 Distantly, she hears the soldier say, "Papers, please, comrade."

 "I'm sorry?"